 The prohibition on the importation of drugs is governed by section 170 of the Customs and Excise Management Act 1970, and by section 3 of the Misuse of Drugs act 1971.
 The offence arises when you contravene the prohibition or restriction applicable to the importation of drugs.

 Importation of drugs is an either-way offence.
-In the magistrates’ court, the maximum penalty is six months in prison.
+In the magistrates’ court, the maximum penalty is twelve months in prison.
 On trial on indictment in the crown court, the maximum sentence for importation of class A drugs is life imprisonment.

 What type of actions are considered Importation of Drugs?